RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 29
 Today I have worked on my SEPM Project and studied a bit more about the components of reactjs .

+# Day 30
+Today I have studied map function and used this state props in my "NewsApp" Project and studied for the model Lab exam for Design Analysis Algorithm and Operating System .
+You can check [here](https://github.com/RounakRajSingh620/NewsApp/commit/e6801842aae2993a4759a66aa5f119ed5861e2a0)